Inertial Navigation Systems in Unmanned Vehicle Applications (UAV, USV, UUV)

 A typical inertial measurement unit, or IMU, thus usually incorporates three accelerometers, mounted orthogonally to each other, and three gyroscopes, also mounted orthogonally.
 More complex IMUs may contain more than three of each sensor.
 A navigation computer then processes the signals given out by the system’s sensors to continuously calculate the position, orientation and velocity of the system.

-However, small errors in the measured acceleration can, over time, be compounded into larger errors in the system-calculated velocity and position.
+Small errors in the measured acceleration can, over time, be compounded into larger errors in the system-calculated velocity and position.
 To provide the system with greater accuracy, the INS on a UAV may be combined with another source of information such as a GPS, or, under conditions where GPS navigation may be unreliable or unavailable, a computer vision processing unit.
 The ability of the IMU to measure rapid changes in linear acceleration and angular velocity is thus combined with the extra information from the second system to form a more accurate estimation of the UAV’s navigational parameters.

 A navigation system that hybridises inertial navigation with GPS or computer vision will use an algorithm that fuses together the multiple sources of information.
 One of the most common algorithms is the Kalman filter.
 The Kalman filter continuously tracks and updates estimates of the UAV’s position, using the computed errors to improve future estimates.
-If one of the alternative sources of information is computed to be more accurate than the inertial navigation system, it can be used to help correct the overall UAV position estimate.
+If one of the alternative sources of information is computed to be more accurate than the INS, it can be used to help correct the overall UAV position estimate.